Pseudo-Riemannian geometry embeds information geometry in optimal transport: Connecting the two geometries

 \subsection{Metrics and connections}

 We are now ready to connect the two geometries, namely $(G, g, \nabla, \nabla^*)$ and $(M \times M', h)$.
-We first give two results concerning the metric and the connections that are intuitive and easy to state; the curvature tensors are studied in Section \ref{sec:curvature.tensors}.
+We first give two results concerning the metrics and the connections that are intuitive and easy to state; the curvature tensors will be studied in Section \ref{sec:curvature.tensors}.

 First we consider the metrics.
 Recall that we have the canonical inclusion and decomposition

 where we again abuse notations and identify points with their coordinates.
 A generic element $v$ of $T_{(\xi, \eta)} G$ has the form